 What Has to be Proven for a Conviction

-To be convicted of hijacking, the State must demonstrate that a suspect committed the crime beyond a reasonable doubt.
+To be convicted of hijacking in Georgia, the State must demonstrate that a suspect committed the crime beyond a reasonable doubt.
 This involves showing that a weapon or firearm was used to intimidate or force someone to give up possession of a vehicle.
 Also, it could include providing the suspect conspired to commit the crime of hijacking.
 Your Georgia Hijacking Attorney will help spot holes in the State's argument to try to create doubt and attempt to negate elements of the offense.

 Penalty for Hijacking in Georgia